mehulagg/gitlab/doc/development/background_migrations.md

 ## Additional tips and strategies

-A strategy to make the migration run even faster is to schedule larger batches, and then use `EachBatch` within the background migration to perform multiple updates/deletes.
+A strategy to make the migration run faster is to schedule larger batches, and then use `EachBatch` within the background migration to perform multiple updates/deletes.

-The background migration helpers that queue multiple jobs such as `queue_background_migration_jobs_by_range_at_intervals` use `EachBatch`.
+The background migration helpers that queue multiple jobs such as `queue_background_migration_jobs_by_range_at_intervals` use [EachBatch](iterating_tables_in_batches.md).
 In the example above, we have batches of 1000, where each queued job takes 2 seconds.
-We may have optimized so that the time for the delete statement is within our query performance guidelines, so 1000 may be the largest number of records we can delete in a reasonable amount of time.
+We may have optimized so that the time for the delete statement is within our [query performance guidelines](query_performance.md), so 1000 may be the largest number of records we can delete in a reasonable amount of time.

 The minimum and most common interval for delaying jobs is 2 minutes.
 We are doing 2 seconds of work for each